Money is amazing!

-- Personal Capital connects to your bank accounts and tracks your spending for you.
-It’s takes 15 minutes to set up, is 100% free, and instantly gives you a historical record of your spending so that you can see where your money goes.
+- This site is an affiliate for Personal Capital, which connects to your bank accounts and tracks your spending for you.
+It takes 15 minutes to set up, is 100% free, and instantly gives you a historical record of your spending so that you can see where your money goes.
 You’ll be surprised at where it’s going – I know I was.

 - Starting this month, trim the fat.

 - Once you’ve tracked your spending you’ll find areas where you can cut back.
 Most people spend the biggest percentages of their income on housing, food, and transportation.
 Look there first for your biggest opportunities.

 - Here’s a huge list of other money saving ideas.